EmileRouxSMB/DuffingOsc/README.md

 # DuffingOsc
-A python implementation of the duffing oscilator.
+A python implementation of the duffing oscilator equation.

 The two existing orbits can be observed :